delltaxa/octa-rat/README.md

 # Warning

-This tool was made for educational purposes only I am not responible for any damage/harm on any devices blablabla.
+This tool was made for educational purposes only I am not responible for any damage/harm caused on any devices blablabla.